 6. Can family members and other guests of award recipients attend the award ceremony?

 Due to the nature of the ceremony, young children are not encouraged to attend.
 If you do bring a young child to the ceremony, please ensure you are seated close to an exit door.
 We do urge other family members and guests to do so.
-Each person attending the ceremony must register on AFA’s conference webpage.
+Each person attending the ceremony must register for the event.
 Registration information will be used to prepare the appropriate badges.
 Please notify Jill Westeyn at email@example.com if you are a family member of an award recipient to ensure this information is reflected in your registration.

 7. Who presents the awards?